Zoe Renee

 Zoe Renee is an American actress.
-She has acted on the series The Quad and in the films Jinn, Master, Chang Can Dunk, and the upcoming film The Hunger Games: The Ballad of Songbirds and Snakes.
+She has acted on the series The Quad and in the films Jinn, Master, Chang Can Dunk, and the film The Hunger Games: The Ballad of Songbirds & Snakes.

 Life and career

-Renee was raised on a farm in Fayetteville, Georgia, a city south of Atlanta.
+Renee was raised in Fayetteville, Georgia, a city south of Atlanta.
 She has one brother.
-Her father, Speech, was in the 90s rap group Arrested Development.
+Her father, Speech, was in the '90s rap group Arrested Development.
 Renee enjoyed singing, dancing, and acting throughout childhood.
 She named Keke Palmer and Raven-Symoné as two actresses she admired growing up.

-Renee was cast in the BET series The Quad shortly after graduating high school in 2017; it ran for two seasons.
+Renee was a main cast member in the BET series The Quad that ran for two seasons.
 She next starred in the independent drama film Jinn (2018) directed by Nijla Mu'min, on which she portrayed a Muslim teenager.

 In 2022 she was cast as a lead in the film Master opposite Regina Hall.
 She played the love interest Kristy in the Disney+ film Chang Can Dunk.
-Renee is a cast member in the upcoming film The Hunger Games: The Ballad of Songbirds and Snakes.
+Renee is a cast member in the film The Hunger Games: The Ballad of Songbirds & Snakes, playing Lysistrata Vickers.